sumitkondal/solid_principles/README.md

  public void calculatePercentage(){ //functionality of the method }
 }
 ```
 * **Open-closed**: Class should be open for extension but closed for modification.
-Add new features to a class without modifying the existing code.<br />
+Add new features to a class without modifying the existing code.

 **Wrong Practice:**
 ```java
 public class VehicleInfo {